JamesANZ/cross-llm-mcp/README.md

 ### 6. **Intelligent Model Selection**

 Use tag-based preferences to automatically select the best model for each question type.
 For example, use DeepSeek R1 for coding questions and GPT-4o for general queries.

+### 7. **Prompt History & Analytics**

+Track all your LLM interactions with automatic logging.
+Review past prompts, analyze token usage, and manage your log history.
+Useful for debugging, cost tracking, and understanding usage patterns.

 ## Configuration